+The reward for making a larger down payment in the past was a lower rate.
+However, with recent changes in mortgage rules many lenders now have a higher rate for those with larger down payments.
 In the past mortgages were looked at as high ratio (less than 20% down) and conventional (20% or more down).
 Now mortgages are looked at as insured, insurable and uninsurable.
 Each with a different possible interest rate.
+Here is the break down of high ratio and conventional mortgages vs. insured, insurable and uninsurable mortgages.

-High ratio: Those with a down payment of less than 20% and a mortgage insurer cost such as a CMHC premium charged to the client.
+Those with a down payment of less than 20% and a mortgage insurer cost such as a CMHC premium charged to the client have a mortgage called high ratio.

-Conventional: Down payment of 20% of more.
+Down payment of 20% or more.
 No mortgage insurer cost to the client.
-Mortgage may or may not be insured by the lender.
+The lender may or may not insure the mortgage.

-Insurable: A mortgage that is bulk insured by the lender at their expense, the mortgage qualifies with insurer guidelines and has a down payment of 20% or more.
+A mortgage that is bulk insured by the lender at their expense, the mortgage qualifies with insurer guidelines and has a down payment of 20%.
 Example insurer guidelines are an amortization no longer than 25 years, benchmark rate used for qualifying, property valued at less than $1,000,000 and so on.

-Uninsurable: A mortgage that does not meet mortgage insurer guidelines.
+A mortgage that does not meet mortgage insurer guidelines is called uninsurable.
 For example, refinances, rental properties, amortizations of more than 25 years, properties valued at $1,000,000 or more.

 Insured mortgages will have the most favourable rate followed by insurable mortgages.
 Uninsurable mortgages will see the least favourable rates.